Modeling Task-Based Authorization for Agents

 Domain-specific models

 The model above is generic.
-If you are building agents for your own application, the authorization model should reflect your application's domain.
+If you are building agents for your own application, your authorization model should reflect your domain.
 Consider a project management system:

 model